Your Memoir, Your Life

 This requires time and effort, but it’s the only way to uncover those gems locked in your memory, some of which you may not even realize are there.

-My works include:
+Our works include:

 In days past, only movie stars, athletes, politicians or well-known pundits would even think of writing a memoir.
 But today, anybody with an interesting life, a great passion, or a body of knowledge can pass on his or her legacy to family, friends and the world at large.